immuni-app/immuni-documentation/Product.md

 I provide all the permissions and I activate the device services required for the app to work correctly.

-- The app asks for the user’s permission to use the Apple and Google Exposure Notification framework.
+- The app asks for the user’s permission to use the Apple, Google and HMS Core Exposure Notification framework.
 - If Bluetooth is inactive, the app notifies the user that it cannot work and provides simple instructions on how to reactivate it.
 - The app asks for the user’s permission to send them push notifications.